Amalmukalel/hello-world/README.md

-I started in the 6th grade, shooting a ball in a hoop in the playground the fun started to increase once you liked winning Then competing with everyone around you to become the best Shooting from the left and right
+I started in the 6th grade, shooting a ball in a hoop in the playground the fun started to increase once you liked winning Then competing with everyone around you to become the best Shooter from the left and right
-Then the need to have fancy dribbles allows it be even more chill
+I wanted to win every game and stay on the court as long as possible.

 My basketball ambitions picked up once i was on the church team Every practice working on form-shooting, beginnning to build my shot from the ground up.
 Really focusing on the muscle memory and understanding how to shoot inside the paint and from the outside.